Some of us distrust God because we question the fairness of his salvation plan.

 The New Testament cites several examples of God sending reborn believers to meet sincere seekers when they were ready to hear the Gospel.

-Today, God routinely utilizes these methodologies in countries where the Bible is banned and Christianity is illegal.
+Today, God routinely uses these methods in countries where the Bible is banned and Christianity is illegal.

 Many underground believers in these areas report that God initially revealed his salvation plan to them through a dream, a vision, or a personal visitation.